 Archaeologists have suggested that the examples found in temples may have been placed there as votives or dedications and this is certainly plausible, but we should remember that temples themselves, as larger buildings, could also be the frequent target of lightning strikes and that some of these stones may have been used for protection.
 Medieval sources and northern European ethnography suggest that these axe-heads were often positioned at doorways, in walls and under rooftop…

-The abstract complains (rightly so) that the import of thunderstones has been largely forgotten and, somewhat comically, points out that this has led to serious problems with dating artifacts.
-That is to say: people have been accidentally dating (re-appropriated) paleolithic artifacts as classical artifacts.
+The abstract complains (rightly so) that the import of thunderstones has been largely forgotten.
+Somewhat comically, their omission has led to serious problems with dating artifacts: people have been accidentally dating (re-appropriated) paleolithic artifacts as classical artifacts.
 Which, of course, they are, just not in quite the way that people think.

 Even as late as the seventeenth century a French ambassador brought a stone hatchet, which still exists in the museum at Nancy, as a present to the Prince-Bishop of Verdun, and claimed for it health-giving virtues. […]